-(37) "Rigid Polyurethane and Polyisocyanurate Laminated Boardstock" means laminated board insulation made with polyurethane or polyisocyanurate foam, including that used for roofing and wall insulation.
+(37) "Rigid polyurethane and polyisocyanurate laminated boardstock" means laminated board insulation made with polyurethane or polyisocyanurate foam, including that used for roofing and wall insulation.

-(38) "Rigid Polyurethane Appliance Foam" means polyurethane insulation foam in household appliances.
+(38) "Rigid polyurethane appliance foam" means polyurethane insulation foam in household appliances.

-(39) "Rigid Polyurethane Commercial Refrigeration and Sandwich Panels" means polyurethane insulation for use in walls and doors, including that used for commercial refrigeration equipment, and used in doors, including garage doors.
+(39) "Rigid polyurethane commercial refrigeration and sandwich panels" means polyurethane insulation for use in walls and doors, including that used for commercial refrigeration equipment and garage doors.

-(40) "Rigid Polyurethane High-pressure Two-component Spray Foam" means a foam product that:
+(40) "Rigid polyurethane high-pressure two-component spray foam" means a foam product that:

-(a) Is pressurized 800-1600 pounds per square inch (psi) during manufacture;
+(a) Is pressurized 800 - 1600 pounds per square inch (psi) during manufacture;

-(b) Is sold in pressurized containers as two parts (i.e., A-side and B-side);
+(b) Is sold in pressurized containers as two parts (that is, A-side and B-side);